 Staff must be able to use their professional judgement in identifying when, what may be perceived as "normal developmental childhood behaviour" becomes abusive, dangerous, and harmful to others.
-DSLs may need to consult with the BSCP Threshold document (Right Help, Right Time) to help with their decision making as well as using the Brook Traffic Light Tool.
+DSLs may need to consult with the BSCP Threshold document (Right Help, Right Time) to help with their decision making as well as using the Brook Traffic Light Tool and Hackett's continuum of children and young people's sexual behaviours.
 The Lead DSL and their deputies have attended the updated Brook Traffic Light Training which will support in identifying developmentally typical behaviours or those that may be referred to as problematic or harmful.